Daily Celebrations Logo

 Directed by Richard Lester and written by Alan Owen, the film celebrated, with exuberance, a fictionalized average day in the life of the Fab Four, capturing the unique personalities of each Beatle.

-The innovative Lester created a semi-documentary film by using used fast cuts and imaginative hand-held camera work which inspired the music video generation.
+The innovative Lester created a semi-documentary film using fast cuts and imaginative hand-held camera work which inspired the music video generation.

 "Do you think these haircuts have come to stay?" a reporter asked Ringo Starr.
 "Well, this one has.
-You know, it's stuck on good and proper now," was his reply.
+You know, it's stuck on good and proper now," he replied.

 Re-released in 2000, A Hard Day's Night opened with the unforgettable jangling, resonant chord created on George Harrison's new 12-string guitar.
 The breakthrough soundtrack featured all-original music.
 John Lennon wrote five of the seven songs and showcased his maturing songwriting ability.